-GREATEST returns the greatest value from a comma-separated list of expression values.
+GREATEST returns the greatest value from a comma-separated series of expressions.
 Expressions are evaluated in left-to-right order.
 If only one expression is provided, GREATEST returns that value.
 If any expression is NULL, GREATEST returns NULL.

 If all of the expression values resolve to canonical numbers, they are compared in numeric order.
 If a quoted string contains a number in canonical format, it is compared in numeric order.
 However, if a quoted string contains a number not in canonical format (for example, '00', '0.4', or '+4'), it is compared as a string.
 String comparisons are performed character-by-character in collation order.
 Any string value is greater than any numeric value.